Make a handprint Christmas tree t-shirt using your kids’ hands and feet.

 DIY Handprint Christmas Tree T-Shirt

-Handprint Christmas Shirt Supplies:
+Handprint Christmas Tree Shirt Supplies:

 - Cotton tee shirts